damarges/csgo-dedicated/README.md

 The following ENV variables can be configured to your needs

-`RCON_PASSWORD`,  // Rcon password required to control the server while running `CSGO_MAXPLAYERS`, // if not set defaulted to 24 `CSGO_TICK`, // Tickrate 64 or 128 (depending on the performance of your server) `CSGO_PASSWORD`,  // if you want the server to be password protected to access to play `CSGO_HOSTNAME`,
+`RCON_PASSWORD` Rcon password required to control the server while running

-`CSGO_GAMETYPE`,
+`CSGO_MAXPLAYERS` number of max number of players that may connect to the server `CSGO_TICK` tickrate 64 or 128 (depending on the performance of your server) `CSGO_PASSWORD` if you want the server to be password protected to access to play `CSGO_HOSTNAME` how your server name should appear in the server list and ingame `CSGO_GAMETYPE`
-`CSGO_GAMEMODE`, // set gametype and mode to switch game mode. change map to apply changes to that while in game
+`CSGO_GAMEMODE` set gametype and mode to switch game mode. change map to apply changes to that while in game

 // Following typical modes as example (first number is gametype, second number is game mode):
 0,0 (casual game)